Fantail Shrimp

 Butterflied shrimp

 Fantail shrimp is shrimp coated in batter and fried.
 The shrimp is butterflied, which means it is cut down the middle to create a “fan” effect.
-Once the shrimp is cut, there is more surface area which can be coated in batter and the shrimp also remains flat while being fried (instead of curling in the oil).
+Once the shrimp is cut, there is more surface area, which can be coated in batter, and the shrimp also remains flat while being fried (instead of curling in the oil).

 To make the fantail shrimp, the shrimp should be headless but otherwise intact.
 If you are making this recipe with fresh shrimp, deshell the shrimp completely and only leave the tail at the end.

 The shrimp are butterflied, which means they are sliced through the middle of the underbelly from the top of the shrimp right down to the end of the tail.
 Remove the black “vein” that runs along the bottom of the shrimp.
-You can so do by just pulling it off and discarding it with the shell.
+You can do so by just pulling it off and discarding it with the shell.
 Once you have sliced the shrimp, you should be able to lay the shrimp down flat with the shrimp spread open.

 Batter